turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 <section class="call-to-action">
 Go try it out [here](http://latentflip.com/loupe/?code=ZnVuY3Rpb24gZm9vKGIpIHsKICB2YXIgYSA9IDEwOwogIHJldHVybiBhICsgYiArIDExOwp9CgpmdW5jdGlvbiBiYXIoeCkgewogIHZhciB5ID0gMzsKICByZXR1cm4gZm9vKHggKiB5KTsKfQoKY29uc29sZS5sb2coYmFyKDcpKTs%3D!!!PGJ1dHRvbj5DbGljayBtZSE8L2J1dHRvbj4%3D).

-Run the existing example, and then edit it from there.
-Add a `setTimeout()` or two.
-What happens in the call stack and queue as the `setTimeout()`runs?

 Did anything happen you didn't expect?
 Talk to a neighbor about what you've learned after playing around with the stack.

+If you get bored, edit the existing example to include a `setTimeout()` or two.
+What happens in the call stack and queue as the `setTimeout()`runs?
 </section>

 So!
 From the exercise above we can start to understand these these concepts: